chef/chef-web-docs/chef_master/source/install_server_ha.rst

 cluster comes online.
 After bootstrap completes this node is no different from any other back-end node.

 #.
-Install the chef-backend package on the first backend node as root.
+Install the Chef Backend package on the first backend node as root.

 #.
 Update ``/etc/chef-backend/chef-backend.rb`` with the following
    content: